econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ### Money in the Utility Function

 There is a literature in macroeconomics, pioneered by Miguel @sidrauski1967rational, that has long included "money" (in the monetary sense) in the utility function of the representative agent in one form or another.
-A well-known paper by [](doi:10.1086/261207) proposed a specific utility function designed to capture the stability of the ratio of money to GDP, and Rotemberg along with James Poterba estimated this model on U.S. data in [](doi:10.3386/w1796).
+A well-known paper by [](doi:10.1086/261207) proposed a specific utility function designed to capture the stability of the ratio of money to GDP, and the model was estimated on U.S. data in [](doi:10.3386/w1796).

 The structure of their utility function is
 \begin{align}